secgf55/Privacy-Policy/privacy-policy.md

 Location Information: Some of the services may use location information transmitted from users' mobile phones.
 We only use this information within the scope necessary for the designated service.
 Device Information: We collect information from your device in some cases, including but not limited to device model, operating system, and mobile network information.
 The information will be utilized for the provision of better service and to prevent fraudulent acts.
 Additionally, such information will not include that which will identify the individual user.

+This Services do not address anyone under the age of 13.
+We do not knowingly collect personal identifiable information from children under 13.
+In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
+If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do necessary actions.
+Changes to This Privacy Policy

+We may update our Privacy Policy from time to time.
+Thus, you are advised to review this page periodically for any changes.
+We will notify you of any changes by posting the new Privacy Policy on this page.
+These changes are effective immediately, after they are posted on this page.
+Contact Us

 Cookies

 Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
 These are sent to your browser from the website that you visit and are stored on your devices’s internal memory.